seanpatrickmay/PokerML/README.md

 Implement preflop ranges using Monte-Carlo sim to try to find equity.
 (Will redo this later for greater accuracy)

 Implement range equity vs hand on flop

+Abstractify function:
+Currently takes in a comparator, but there are issues with this, as sets aren't sorted, so gives somewhat random compression.
+Maybe I should change abstractify not to take in a comparator, but a function that takes in a set.